-I am an independent researcher, and at present, my research focus is computational decision-making and human bias.
 I earned my PhD in Computational Linguistics and Cognitive Modeling from the ANSK School of Information Technology at IIT Delhi.
 In my dissertation, I primarily studied linguistic structures and syntactic preferences using corpus-based and behavioural methods, and developed cognitively motivated computational models to account for comprehension and production processes in Hindi, an SOV language.
-I am broadly interested in the mixture of computational linguistics, psycholinguistics, natural language processing, machine learning, and cognitive science.

 In the past, I held postdoctoral position at the Institute of Linguistics, University of Stuttgart, Germany for nearly 2.5 years, where my research focus was cross-linguistic generalization and linguistic typology.

-I was also a part of IRIS3D Project "Dynamics of Polarization on Online Platforms and AI Remedies" at the University of Stuttgart.
-In addition to my academic employment, I also served as a Senior Engineer at Honeywell Aerospace in Bangalore for nearly 2 years, where I was responsible for developing software to test electrical hardware and circuits in cockpit systems viz., communication devices and display screens.
+In addition to my academic employment, I also served as a Senior Engineer at Honeywell Aerospace in Bangalore for nearly 2 years, where I was responsible for developing software to test electrical hardware and circuits in the cockpit systems viz., communication devices and display screens.

 Prior to that, I received Dual Degree, B.Tech in Electrical Engineering, and M.Tech in Information and Communication Technology from IIT Delhi.
 During my undergrad, I also took a minor degree worth of courses in Linguistics for credit (20 credits; 5 courses and 1 minor project).
 Subsequently, for my Master's thesis, I focused on developing computational models of Hindi word order.
 This work became the basis of my PhD dissertation later on.
 Finally, I also have a formal training in Hindustani classical music with a BA degree in Tabla (a percussion instrument) from Prayag Sangeet Samiti, Allahabad.